-Start your school year by focusing on procedures.
-(In context!)
+What to do instead: Start your school year by focusing on procedures in context.

-Even before I started using the NGSS in my classroom, I would spend a significant amount of time going over procedures.
-It's important to teach students how you want them to behave, move around the classroom, get supplies, and ask how to use the bathroom.
-Students need to be told things that may seem obvious to you.
-(No, you can't play tag in the classroom!)
+I spend a significant amount of time going over procedures.
+It's important to teach students how you want them to behave, move around the classroom, and get supplies.

 However, it is important that procedures be taught in context.
 If you aren't using microscopes until week 3, it probably isn't a valuable use of class time to show them how to carry the microscopes during your first week.

-Teachers often try to teach all of the procedures right away.
+Often, teachers try to teach ALL of the procedures right away.
 This can cause students to shut down due to information overload and boredom.
 The first time (and maybe the second and third) that you do something in your class, plan to spend time going over the procedure associated with the task.

 This, of course, kind of depends on your school.
 One of the schools I worked at made schedule changes for up to two weeks into the new school year to balance classes.
 With five teachers teaching the same subject, this could be really tricky, especially if your team isn't on the same page about how to start the year.